hasura/pod42/README.md

 ## Architecture
 ![Pod42 Arch](assets/hasura-arch-pod42.png)
+Pod42 is based on [3-factor architecture](https://3factor.app)

+### Discord Bot:
+- Uses real-time GraphQL API from Hasura.
+- Minimal state and code.
+- Instant feedback.
+- Easily Scalable.

+Tasks:
+- Collect questions from users and persist them via Hasura's GraphQL API.
+- Listen for answers in real-time using subscriptions.

+### Hasura:
+- Completely asynchronous orchestrator using event triggers and subscriptions.
+- Event triggers handle retry and rate limit to webhook.
+- Subscriptions allow us to deliver instant answers to the Discord bot.

+Tasks:
+- Trigger workflow when a new question comes.
+- When the Answer arrives, notify the clients through subscription.

+### Serverless Functions/Containers:
+- Stateless easily be deployed as a function on the cloud.

+Tasks:
+- Fetch top K-related docs excerpts from the vector store.
+- Combine them in one document along with the question to OpenAI.
+- Persist the answer using Hasura's GraphQL API.

 ## Comparison: text-davinci-003 vs gpt-3.5-turbo

-For Hasura's use-case, we want to emphasis on correctness of the answers, it's better for us if Pod42 says "I Don't Know" instead of bluffing an answer.
+For Hasura's use case, we want to emphasize the correctness of the answers; it's better for us if Pod42 says "I Don't Know" instead of bluffing an answer.

-### Example: When Answer exists in Docs
+### Example: When the answer exists in Docs
 ![Pod42 text-davinci-003](assets/hasura-pod42-davinci-answer-1.png)

 ![Pod42 gpt-3.5-turbo](assets/hasura-pod42-chatgpt-answer-1.png)